 The Stakeholder Advisory Committee met seven times throughout 2013 and 2014.
 These meetings helped create and develop the goals, objectives, and action items of this IMP.
 An open house was held at the P-MRNRD office on March 6, 2014 to present the ideas developed by the Stakeholder Advisory Committee and to solicit input from the public on the goals, objectives and action items.
-The Draft Voluntary IMP was made available to the public for review and comment for 30 days starting on XX XX, 2014.
+The Draft Voluntary IMP was made available to the public for review and comment for 30 days starting on May 08, 2014.

 Revisions to the Draft IMP were made based on public comment and the P-MRNRD Board of Directors approved the IMP on XX XX, 2014.
-The NDNR reached joint agreement on the IMP on XX XX, 2014.
+The NDNR and P-MRNRD reached joint agreement on the IMP on XX XX, 2014.
+The effective date of the IMP is XX XX.